-The overall objective of this core is to support and stimulate research on AD and other age-related dementias by providing researchers with (brain) specimens from well documented patients with dementing disorders and normal control participants by:
+The overall objective of this core is to support and stimulate research on Alzheimer's disease and other age-related dementias by providing researchers with (brain) specimens from well-documented patients with dementing disorders and normal control participants by:

-- Performing short postmortem interval (PMI) autopsies on cognitively normal and cognitively impaired participants in the UK-ADRC clinical cohort.
+- Performing short postmortem interval (PMI) autopsies on cognitively normal and cognitively impaired participants in the UK-Alzheimer's Disease Research Center (ADRC) clinical cohort;

-- Maintaining a tissue bank of short PMI rapidly anonymized frozen brain specimens and CSF in addition to banking frozen serum, plasma, buffy coat, and CSF from living subjects in the clinical cohort.
+- Maintaining a tissue bank of short PMI rapidly anonymized frozen brain specimens and CSF in addition to banking frozen serum, plasma, buffy coat, and CSF from living subjects in the clinical cohort; and,

 - Conducting clinical-pathological correlative studies on longitudinally followed control subjects and patients with dementia to better understanding of normal brain aging and the transition to dementia.

-The Neuropathology Core’s rapid autopsy team performs autopsies of short postmortem interval (PMI) (< 4 hours) according to a standardized protocol on longitudinally followed patients with AD and other dementing disorders and cognitively normal aged control participants.
+The neuropathology core’s rapid autopsy team performs autopsies of short PMI (less than four hours) according to a standardized protocol on longitudinally followed patients with Alzheimer's disease and other dementing disorders and cognitively normal aged control participants.
 From these short PMI autopsied subjects, the core maintains a bank of brain specimens, cerebrospinal fluid, serum, plasma, and buffy coats.

-The Neuropathology Core emphasizes changes that occur in the brain of longitudinally followed normal aged control participants, especially those with mild cognitive impairment and early AD.
-The core also emphasizes neuropathological findings in the brains of the oldest old (>85 years old) and provides investigators with specimens from cognitively normal control subjects with no Aß and few neurofibrillary tangles (Braak 0-II; successful cerebral aging) and cognitively normal subjects with abundant Aß and neurofibrillary tangles (Braak IV-VI; preclinical AD).
+The neuropathology core emphasizes changes that occur in the brain of longitudinally-followed, normal-aged control participants, especially those with mild cognitive impairment and early Alzheimer's disease.
+The core also emphasizes neuropathological findings in the brains of the oldest old (over 85 years) and provides investigators with specimens from cognitively normal control subjects with no Aß and few neurofibrillary tangles (Braak 0-II; successful cerebral aging) and cognitively normal subjects with abundant Aß and neurofibrillary tangles (Braak IV-VI; preclinical AD).

-Our requirement for autopsy agreement and our successful rapid autopsy program have generated an essential resource of tissue; in the last five years alone, the Neuropathology Core has provided >14,000 specimens to investigators.
-We operate under detailed guidelines that conform to the National Institute on Aging/National Institutes of Health Biospecimen Best Practice Guidelines for Alzheimer's Disease Research Centers (pdf).
+Our requirement for autopsy agreement and our successful rapid autopsy program have generated an essential resource of tissue; in the last five years alone, the neuropathology core has provided >14,000 specimens to investigators.
+We operate under detailed guidelines that conform to the National Institute on Aging/National Institutes of Health Biospecimen Best Practice Guidelines for Alzheimer's Disease Research Centers.

-Feel free to contact Peter T. Nelson by email or phone.
+Feel free to contact Peter T. Nelson, MD, PhD, by email or phone.

 - Janna Neltner, PhD